azusapacificuniversity/snipe-agent/README.md

 in the example above.
 Then you add the json key `_snipeit_custom_name_1` in the final column so the name exists when the JSON is marshaled.

-After you've added it there, you'll need to also update the Populate_Payload function to set the values to the new key you added in the struct.
+After you've added it there, you'll need to also update the PopulatePayload function to set the values to the new key you added in the struct.
 ```
 func PopulatePayload(assetInfo SnipeUpdatePayload) SnipeUpdatePayload{